 The following applications have been approved by the Independent Liquor & Gaming Authority and community benefit payment(s) will be considered by community contribution panels:

-The following application has been determined by the Independent Liquor & Gaming Authority.
-As the venue is currently under construction, a community contribution panel will be convened once the venue commences trading:
+The following applications have been determined by the Independent Liquor & Gaming Authority.
+As the venues are currently under construction, community contribution panels will be convened once the venues commence trading: